vivganes/vivganes.github.io/_posts/2016-03-22-agile-wallboards.md

 2. **Everyone else**- No one needs to go and ask about iteration's health from team members or scrum master.
 They can just spend some minutes looking at the wallboard and they have the metrics.

-##What all needs to be a part of Team Wallboard?
+##What information can be included in Team Wallboard?
 Anything that helps!
 You can include burn down charts, bug counts, days-until-iteration-end counters, etc.

 The idea is to evolve the design of wallboard's information over time.
 You need to discuss the design improvements in wallboard during retrospectives.